-- complete successful Phase 1 portions of PRT543 and PRT811 clinical trials; - initiate and successfully complete all safety, pharmacokinetic and other studies required to obtain U.S. and foreign marketing approval for PRT543 as a treatment for patients with hematological malignancies and advanced solid tumors, and PRT811 as a treatment for patients with glioblastoma and advanced solid tumors; - initiate and complete successful later-stage clinical trials that meet their clinical endpoints; - obtain favorable results from our clinical trials and apply for and obtain marketing approval for PRT543 and PRT811; - initiate and complete a successful Phase 1 clinical trial of PRT1419 as a treatment for patients with certain hematological malignancies; - establish licenses, collaborations or strategic partnerships that may increase the value of our programs; - successfully manufacture or contract with others to manufacture PRT543, PRT811, PRT1419 and our other product candidates; - commercialize PRT543, PRT811, PRT1419, if approved, respectively, by building a sales force or entering into collaborations with third parties; - submit INDs for PRT2527 and the SMARCA2 protein degrader that are made effective by the U.S. Food and Drug Administration, or the FDA; - obtain, maintain, protect and defend our intellectual property portfolio; and - achieve market acceptance of PRT543, PRT811, PRT1419 and our other successful product candidates with the medical community and with third-party payors.
+- complete successful Phase 1 portions of PRT543.
+PRT811 and PRT1419 clinical trials; - initiate and successfully complete all safety, pharmacokinetic and other studies required to obtain U.S. and foreign marketing approval for PRT543 as a treatment for patients with hematological malignancies and advanced solid tumors, PRT811 as a treatment for patients with glioblastoma and advanced solid tumors and PRT1419 as a treatment for patients with certain hematological malignancies; - initiate and complete successful later-stage clinical trials that meet their clinical endpoints; - obtain favorable results from our clinical trials and apply for and obtain marketing approval for PRT543, PRT811 and PRT1419; - establish licenses, collaborations or strategic partnerships that may increase the value of our programs; - successfully manufacture or contract with others to manufacture PRT543, PRT811, PRT1419 and our other product candidates; - commercialize PRT543, PRT811, PRT1419, if approved, respectively, by building a sales force or entering into collaborations with third parties; - submit INDs for PRT2527 and the SMARCA2 protein degrader that are made effective by the U.S. Food and Drug Administration, or the FDA; - obtain, maintain, protect and defend our intellectual property portfolio; and - achieve market acceptance of PRT543, PRT811, PRT1419 and our other successful product candidates with the medical community and with third-party payors.